 The two girls are also excited about a ship that has been sighted out at sea.
 Soon, new people will be coming to their colony, and they wonder if the ship is also carrying letters from England or special goods that they would like, like a new bolt of cloth.

 In the back of the book, there are sections explaining a little about the Plimoth Plantation living history museum, the real Sarah Morton, and the girl portraying Sarah Morton, Amelia Poole.
+The Plimoth Plantation site has more information about the real Sarah’s Morton’s life, including what happened to her when she grew up.
 If you’re curious about what Amelia Poole is doing today, she is a fiber artist and lives in Maine.